Temporary changes to registration and other applications

 In a more stable environment, increasing the diversity of the sector and registering new and innovative providers is to be welcomed.
 But we know from our most recent financial sustainability update that it is medium and smaller providers, or specialist providers, that are more likely to be affected by financial challenges in the years ahead.
 These are the types of providers we see seeking registration and degree awarding powers at present.

-While we are currently meeting our published timelines for resolving registration applications, there is a risk that we won’t be able to do so as the scale of our financial work increases.
-We want to be transparent and implement a temporary pause now, rather than starting cases and having to stop them to take up urgent work, causing uncertainty in what we know can feel like a lengthy process for providers.
-Our decision to pause these processes is not a reflection on the applications from the institutions affected by these temporary changes.
+While we are currently meeting our published timelines for resolving registration applications, there is a risk that we won’t be able to do so as the scale of our financial sustainability work increases.
+We wanted to be transparent and implement a temporary pause, rather than starting cases and having to stop them to take up urgent work, causing uncertainty in what we know can feel like a lengthy process for providers.
+Our decision to pause these processes was not a reflection on the applications from the institutions affected by these temporary changes.

 What will the impact be?

-We recognise this will have a detrimental impact on a small number of providers with an application that is being paused, or for those providers that were planning to apply during this period.
+We recognise this has had a detrimental impact on a small number of providers with an application that is being paused, or for those providers that were planning to apply during this period.

-This will enable us to increase our monitoring financial sustainability or providers which will increase protection of students’ interests, whether we are working with a higher education provider to ensure it has a sustainable future or working to best support students in the event that a provider closes or discontinues courses.
-Refocusing our resources in this way will put us in the best possible position to protect students’ interests at a challenging time.
+The pause has enabled us to increase our monitoring financial sustainability for providers which will increase protection of students’ interests, whether we are working with a higher education provider to ensure it has a sustainable future or working to best support students in the event that a provider closes or discontinues courses.
+Refocusing our resources in this way has put us in the best possible position to protect students’ interests at a challenging time.

 When will applications reopen?